5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 In order to find a yet unused Layout-ID for your Codec, you have to check which Layout-IDs exist already and chose a different one in the range from 11 to 99:

 - Visit [this repo](https://github.com/dreamwhite/ChonkyAppleALC-Build)
-- Click on the folder of your Codec manufacturer (in my case it's Realtek)
+- Click on the folder of your Codec manufacturer (in my case it's "Realtek")
 - Next, click on the .md file representing your Codec (in my case: [ALC269](https://github.com/dreamwhite/ChonkyAppleALC-Build/blob/master/Realtek/ALC269.md))
 - As you can see, ALC269 has a lot of Layout-IDs already.
 - Pick a Layout-ID which is not used already (make a mental note or write it down somewhere)